codophilic/LearnSpringBoot/SpringBoot Security.md

 FilterChainProxy - Invoking CorsFilter (5/16)
 ```

-- If you see there are over here 16 filters applied when we hit **/welcome** page.
+- If you see there are over 16 filters applied when we hit **/welcome** page.
 Lets focus in **AuthorizationFilter** class.
 Under that there is a method **doFilter()** which checks if the request is authorize or not, if not then it throws an exception as 'Access Denied' .
 This results to generate a login page using **DefaultLogoutPageGeneratingFilter**.
 - Here **UsernamePasswordAuthenticationFilter** filter is invoked for authentication which extends an abstract class **AbstractAuthenticationProcessingFilter** in the below flow.

 ![alt text](image-8.png)